 A: The simple answer: to lower the cost and risk for Academy students.
 WGU’s flat-rate tuition covers a full 6-month term.
 Academy’s is month to month.
 And the tuition is amazingly low.
 We want to make it possible for new students to start their experience with minimal risk, complete a couple of challenging courses, develop into confident learners, and then transfer into regular WGU degree programs.

 Q: Is financial aid available?

 A: Regular federal financial aid is not available to WGU Academy students, although those who go on to WGU are likely to be aid eligible.
 (Federal financial aid includes grants, as well as deferrable loans.)
-Academy does try to make paying the low monthly tuition as affordable as possible.
+Academy does try to make paying the low monthly tuition as affordable as possible and scholarships are available to those who qualify.
 Speak to an Academy Enrollment Counselor if you have questions about aid.

 Q: How quickly can I finish and enroll in a regular WGU program?

 A: Perhaps very quickly!
 It depends on how hard you’re willing to study.
-It’s possible to finish your required Academy courses in as little as a month, but you should probably plan on 3 to 4 months.
+It’s possible to finish your required Academy courses in as little as two months, but you should probably plan on 2 to 3 months.
 Your Academy transcript can then be sent immediately to WGU.
 You may have non-academic requirements to complete at WGU—such as financial aid—but we encourage you to finish your Academy program in the shortest time possible.